scaleoutsystems/fedn/README.md

  - Minio: http://localhost:9000
  - Mongo Express: http://localhost:8081

-(You can update uername and password for the services in config/base-services.yaml, default values: user=fedn_admin, password=password)
+(You can update username and password for the services in config/base-services.yaml, default values: user=fedn_admin, password=password)

 3. Start the Reducer